schultzcole/FVTT-No-Summon-Vision/README.md

 ## Compatibility

 This module is likely incompatible with any module which overrides `SightLayer#updateToken`.
-This includes, but is not limited to:

-- ❌ Haste by grape_juice

-I'll be working to add compatibility for these as soon as possible.
 Compatibility patches for No Summon Vision are possible and easy.
 If you encounter a conflict, please ping me (@cole#9640) and the other module author on Discord and I'd be happy to help them set up compatibility with No Summon Vision.